r-efi/r-efi/README.md

                  successfully on UEFI targets.

 No special requirements exist to compile for UEFI targets.
 Native compilations work out of the box without any adjustments.
-In case of cross-compilation, you need a target-configuration as input to the rust compiler.

-Our recommended way to cross-compile this project is to use `cargo-xbuild`.
-To setup your toolchain for cross-compilation, you need:
+For cross-compilations, you have to use either `cargo-xbuild` or the nightly versions of `cargo` and `rustc`.
+In both cases, you need a nightly toolchain and the compiler sources:

 ```sh
 rustup toolchain install nightly